Team of Thoughts: Efficient Test-time Scaling of Agentic Systems through Orchestrated Tool Calling: Related Work

 \section{Related Work}

-\textbf{Test-Time Scaling (TTS).} Recent advancements have established TTS as a critical frontier, demonstrating that increasing inference compute can yield performance gains comparable to scaling model parameters~\citep{ttsscaling,inferencescaling}.
-Parallel inference-sampling approaches, such as Best-of-N~\citep{largelanguagemonkeys}, leverage verification to select optimal solutions from broad search spaces.
-Conversely, sequential approaches focus on deepening the reasoning topology.
-This evolution began with linear Chain-of-Thought (CoT)~\citep{cot}, which evokes intermediate reasoning steps, and has advanced to non-linear frameworks like Tree of Thoughts (ToT)~\citep{tot} and Graph of Thoughts (GoT)~\citep{got}.
-These methodologies enable models to perform complex cognitive operations--such as lookahead, backtracking, and information aggregation--effectively mimicking human's ``system-2'' conscious thinking processes during inference.
+\textbf{Test-Time Scaling (TTS).} TTS establishes that increasing inference-time computation can yield performance gains comparable to scaling model parameters~\citep{ttsscaling, inferencescaling}.
+Approaches generally follow two trajectories: (1) \textbf{parallel sampling}, such as Best-of-N~\citep{largelanguagemonkeys}, which uses verification to select optimal outputs from a broad search space; and (2) \textbf{sequential reasoning}, which deepens the reasoning topology.
+This includes linear Chain-of-Thought (CoT)~\citep{cot} and non-linear frameworks like Tree of Thoughts (ToT)~\citep{tot} and Graph of Thoughts (GoT)~\citep{got}.
+These methodologies enable complex operations like backtracking and information aggregation, mimicking human ``System 2'' cognition.